4paradigm/OpenMLDBSQLEmulator/README.md

 run
 ```

-Notice: we don't support to add/del table or table data in simulator, you should prepare in yaml file.
+Notice: we don't support to add/del table or table data in emulator, you should prepare in yaml file.